Introduction to Neural Network Algorithms

 Now, this approximation is calculated using the information from the first derivative of the loss function.
 So, we can say that it is probably the best-suited method to deal with large networks as it saves computation time, and also, it is much faster than gradient descent or conjugate gradient method.

-Before we end this article, Let’s compare the computational speed and memory for the above-mentioned algorithms.
+Let’s compare the computational speed and memory for the above-mentioned algorithms.
 As per memory requirements, gradient descent requires the least memory, and it is also the slowest.
 On the contrary to that Newton’s method requires more computational power.
 So taking all these into consideration, the Quasi-Newton method is the best suited.

 This has been a guide to Neural Network Algorithms.
 Here we also discuss the overview of the Neural Network Algorithm along with four different algorithms, respectively.
 You can also go through our other suggested articles to learn more –